bbenchoff/AGaMEMnon/docs/HAL_FPGA_REFERENCE.md

 The real limiter is **aggregate MCU-exit congestion** — a routing/allocator problem in the open flow — **not per-edge silicon death**.

-> **Where the old text stands now.** The sentence *"The release database contains
-> 14 isolated dead-edge classifications"* has been struck through and annotated
-> in [HARDWARE_VALIDATION.md](HARDWARE_VALIDATION.md), and the same correction is
-> in [STATUS.md](STATUS.md) and `qualification/README.md`.
-The count and the word
-> "isolated" are both superseded.
-The claim-policy ledger still files the
+> The claim-policy ledger files the negative-evidence mechanism as
-> mechanism as `decoded / unapproved / inventory only` against
+> `decoded / unapproved / inventory only` against `dead_edges_silicon.csv`.
-> `dead_edges_silicon.csv`, which is correct and unchanged.

 ### Placement and scale **[S]** / **[U]**